superluminar-io/terraform-workshop/4-parameterization/README.md

   };
   ```

 We extended the *API* module by introducing a new input variable `enable_greeting_feature`.
-The default is set to `false`, so we can't accidentally distribute the new feature.
+The default is set to `false`, so we can’t accidentally distribute the new feature.
 In the `main.tf` file, we simply pass the input variable down to the AWS Lambda function as an environment variable.
 Finally, in the Lambda function, we use the environment variable to flip on the new feature.

-The new feature wouldn't appear after deployment (feel free to try it and deploy your staging and production environment).
+The new feature wouldn’t appear after deployment (feel free to try it and deploy your staging and production environment).
 We need to configure the new input variable explicitly.
-Let's do it.
+Let’s do it.

 ## Rollout